Peter Buck (anthropologist): Early life

+Name

+In his teens, his elders gave him the name Te Rangi Hīroa (also written Te Rangihiroa) in honour of an uncle of Ngārongo's, an earlier notable ancestor.
+He would later use it as a pen-name.

+When Te Rangihīroa College at the University of Otago was being rebuilt in 2020, the two-word version Te Rangihīroa of Buck's name was adopted at the request of his iwi descendants, Ngāti Mutunga, on the basis that it was Buck's preferred style.

 Medical school and practice

 Buck did well at Otago Medical School, where he also succeeded in sport, becoming national long jump champion in 1900 and 1903.
 He completed his MB ChB in 1904, and an MD six years later.
 His doctoral thesis, completed in 1910, was titled Medicine amongst the Maoris in ancient and modern times.
 During this time, in 1905, he married Irish-born Margaret Wilson.
 Their long marriage was often fiery, but was strong, and it was Margaret who often gave the impetus to Peter's career.

-In November 1905 Buck was appointed as a medical officer to Māori, working under Māui Pōmare, initially in the southern North Island, then in the far north.
-Between them Pomare and Buck campaigned successfully to improve sanitation in the small Māori communities around the country.
+In November 1905, Buck was appointed as a medical officer to Māori, working under Māui Pōmare, initially in the southern North Island, then in the far north.
+Between them, Pōmare and Buck campaigned successfully to improve sanitation in the small Māori communities around the country.

 Parliament and war

-In 1909, Hone Heke Ngapua, Member of Parliament for Northern Maori died suddenly.
+In 1909, Hōne Heke Ngāpua, Member of Parliament for Northern Maori died suddenly.
 Buck was singled out by Native Minister James Carroll to be his replacement.
 Buck accepted and was elected in the subsequent by-election.
 He became a member of the Native Affairs Committee.
-He did not seek re-election to the seat in 1914, but stood for the Bay of Islands electorate, where he lost with a narrow margin.
+He did not seek re-election to the seat in 1914, but stood for the Bay of Islands electorate, where he lost by a narrow margin.
 By this time, Buck had developed an interest in Pacific Island peoples, working briefly as a medical officer in both the Cook Islands and Niue during parliamentary breaks.

 During the First World War, Buck helped in the recruitment of a Māori volunteer contingent.
 Buck joined this contingent as medical officer, travelling to the Middle East in 1915.
 He took part at Gallipoli, later being awarded a Distinguished Service Order for his heroism.
 He later saw action in France and Belgium, before being posted to the No 3 New Zealand General Hospital at Codford, England, in 1918.

 Returning to New Zealand, Buck was appointed as Chief Maori Medical Officer, and in 1921 was named director of the Maori Hygiene Division in the Department of Health.

+Buck participated in the 1919–1923 Dominion Museum ethnological expeditions alongside Elsdon Best, James McDonald, Johannes Carl Andersen and Āpirana Ngata.